Adaptive Partitioning and Learning for Stochastic Control of Diffusion Processes: Introduction

 \subsection{Our work and contributions}

 We investigate the above-mentioned open question in a setting governed by diffusion-type dynamics over a finite time horizon, with an unbounded state space and a continuous action space.
+The motivating control model is a controlled diffusion in continuous time.
+However, a sample-based RL algorithm interacts with the environment through observations, actions, and rewards collected at discrete decision times.
+Therefore, the implementable RL problem must be formulated on a time-discretized system.
+In this paper, we formulate and analyze this implementable problem as the discrete-time MDP induced by an Euler--Maruyama discretization of the underlying controlled stochastic differential equation.
 To facilitate learning, we consider a discrete-time Markov decision process (MDP) with Gaussian increments, serving as an approximation of continuous-time diffusion processes.
+More explicitly, the one-step transition takes the form

+so the transition kernel is Gaussian only conditionally on the current state--action pair, with both its mean and covariance depending on $(X_h,A_h)$.
+Thus, the model is not a fixed Gaussian-increment MDP; rather, it is the discrete-time RL formulation of a controlled diffusion with unknown, state--action-dependent drift and volatility.
 Crucially, we allow the expected reward to exhibit polynomial growth, going beyond the standard bounded reward assumptions, which enables our framework to capture a broader class of real-world applications.